Right of Redemption

 What if Someone Redeems the Property I Purchased?

-The court will return the bid amount along with up to 12% interest per annum on your bid amount (interest is calculated from the date of sale until the Petition to Redeem Tax Sale Property is filed with the Court).
+The court will return the bid amount along with up to 12% interest per annum on your bid amount (interest is calculated from the date of sale until the Motion to Redeem Tax Sale Property is filed with the Court).
 All requests for reimbursement of maintenance and/or improvement costs incurred by the purchaser are approved at the discretion of the Court.
-You are encouraged to seek the advice of an independent attorney before making any improvements to the property and before filing any petition requesting reimbursement for incurred costs.
+You are encouraged to seek the advice of an independent attorney before making any improvements to the property and before filing any Motion requesting reimbursement for incurred costs.

 For a listing of properties under redemption, please refer to Properties Under Redemption page.